The Wa Initiative

 The wa initiative is a sub fund of the Australian Communities Foundation.

-Speaking at the launch, Rork Project Co Owners John Paul Janke and Brian O’Rourke announced a $20,000 donation from the wa initiative to Yalari – a not-for-profit organisation offering secondary education scholarships to Indigenous children at leading Australian boarding schools
+At the start of 2020, the Wa Initiative was proudly launched at a special gathering in Brisbane.
+Speaking at the launch, Rork Projects' Co Owners John Paul Janke and Brian O’Rourke announced a $20,000 donation from the Wa Initiative to Yalari – a not-for-profit organisation offering secondary education scholarships to Indigenous children at leading Australian boarding schools

-"We’re delighted to announce tonight that RORK – through the WA Initiative and hopefully with the help of our networks – are supporting the Yalari.
-Yalari a remarkable organisation offering secondary education scholarships at leading Australian boarding schools for Indigenous children," they said.
+"We’re delighted to announce tonight that Rork– through the Wa Initiative and hopefully with the help of our networks – are supporting the Yalari.
+Yalari is a remarkable organisation offering secondary education scholarships at leading Australian boarding schools for Indigenous children," they said.

 Since 2005, Yalari has been providing Indigenous children from regional, rural and remote communities across Australia the opportunity to receive a full boarding school scholarship for their entire secondary education.